Arhit-Chakrabarti/logisticLAGO/README.md

-The traditional design under multi-center LAGO study is considering different number of centers in each stage as well as different sample size in each center of any given stage.
-This design naturally arises, as it is intuitive to have both small number of centers and small sample size at each center at the beginning of the stuy and progressively increase the number of centers and sample size as the study progresses.
+The traditional design under multi-center LAGO study is considering different number of centers in each stage as well as different sample sizes in each center of any given stage.
+This design arises quite naturally, as it is intuitive to have both small number of centers and small sample size at each center at the beginning of the study and progressively increase the number of centers and sample size as the study progresses.
 The corresponding function is:

 ``` r
 mc_lago_uc.us(x0 = x0, lower = lower, upper = upper, beta.true = beta.true, nstages = nstages, centers = centers, sample.size = sample.size, cost.vec = cost.vec, prob = prob, icc = icc, bcc = bcc)